What is Integrative Medicine? - Overview, Risks, and Benefits

 Integrative Medicine for Chronic Pain

 Chronic pain continues to be one of the most challenging health problems worldwide.
-Many patients with chronic pain are prescribed opioids, which is contributing to the opioid crisis.
+Many patients with chronic pain are prescribed opioids, which contributes to the opioid crisis.
 [5]

 Chronic pain, primarily of musculoskeletal origin, is one of the most common reasons patients seek out an integrative medicine practitioner, as psychosocial, behavioural, and lifestyle-based interventions are recommended for chronic pain syndromes.
 [2]

-In patients with chronic pain syndromes, integrative medicine has been shown to improve pain intensity and disability, health-related quality of life, mental health outcomes, and can help reduce the use of opioids.
+In patients with chronic pain syndromes, integrative medicine has been shown to improve pain intensity and disability, health-related quality of life, and mental health outcomes.
+It can help reduce the use of opioids.
 [2,5]

 Integrative Medicine and Disease Prevention

-The full range of complementary medicine approaches includes goal setting, pain, and chronic disease management, symptomatic control, and risk reduction.
+The full range of complementary medicine approaches encompasses goal setting, pain management, chronic disease management, symptomatic control, and risk reduction.
 [1]

 How Integrative Naturopathic Medicine Can Work Alongside Conventional Medicine